izelyekrek/Regression_Mid-Project/README.md

 # 5 Explanation of how the data was processed (including the cleaning and selection of the variables to include in the model)
 After importing the libraries, I imported the dataset and checked a few information about it such as :

+    - the dataset shape :
+        - 21597 rows
+        - 21 columns

     - the type of the columns : numerical or categorical.

 <img src="Images/columnstype.png">